 Skip to 4 minutes and 15 secondsThis is of particular interest to neuroscientists, as studies using different techniques already revealed an altered functioning of the dopamine system in anorexia and in bulimia, and evidence coming from front approaches could lead to a complete picture and to new therapeutic approaches.
 For instance, if there is an alteration of the dopaminergic system in eating disorders we could hope that restoring them to normality could lead to a quicker recovery.

 Skip to 4 minutes and 54 secondsHowever, the picture is still not clear: on one hand studies show that medications, such as olanzapine, that block the dopamine receptors in the brain can increase the bodily weight of the patients and reduce pathological thoughts related to eating.
 On the other hand, many antipsychotics and antidepressants, including olanzapine, induce an increase in body weight both in anorexic and non-anorexic patients.
 Unfortunately, we are still far from the discovery of the perfect therapy for anorexia nervosa and eating disorders in general.
 Luckily, thousands of scientists coming from very different backgrounds are at work day in and day out to understand the mechanisms that cause these serious disorders and to find new pharmacological and psychotherapeutic therapies.

 In the last decades, neuroscientists started investigating the effects of anorexia nervosa and bulimia nervosa on the brain, trying to find the answer to a few key questions.
 For instance, they were (and still are) interested in the possible loss of brain volume in patients with anorexia nervosa and in its recovery once the eating disorder is treated.

-In this video, we will discuss some neuroimaging studies of eating disorders, before moving to the last steps of this activity: a poll and a discussion about the role of society in causing eating disorders.
+In this video, we will discuss some neuroimaging studies of eating disorders, before moving to the next steps of this activity: a quiz and a discussion about the role of society in causing eating disorders.